ironscar/dba-starter/postgres/docs/12 - optimizations.md

 - Autovacuum doesn't automatically analyze partitioned or inherited tables and that might lead to suboptimal query plans
   - attempt to run an `analyze` command on those whenever data is first inserted or when there is significant change in its distribution
 - Autovacuum doesn't analyze temporary tables either
+- By default it is ON, you can see it by `show autovacuum;`

 ---